kyma-project/kyma/docs/api-gateway-v2/10-02-connect-api-rule.md

 - Make sure your client from OAuth2Client resource is registered properly in Hydra OAuth2 and OpenID Connect server.
 You need to call Hydra administrative endpoint `/client` from the inside of the cluster.
 Follow this steps:

-  1. Prepare a Pod with curl installed.
-For example, you can use [this](https://hub.docker.com/r/curlimages/curl) image.
+  1. Expose Hydra to your local environment:

+      ```bash
+      kubectl port-forward -n kyma-system service/ory-hydra-admin 4445
+      ```

-  2. Fetch Client ID from secret specified in the OAuth2Client resource:
+  2. Fetch the Client ID from Secret specified in the OAuth2Client resource:

       ```bash
       kubectl get secrets {SECRET_NAME} -n {SECRET_NAMESPACE} -o jsonpath='{ .data.client_id }' | base64 --decode